On the Two Paths Theorem and the Two Disjoint Paths Problem: Two disjoint paths problem

-We now describe a process to modify $F$ so as to remove $z$ from $y_t$'s neighbours.
-Remove $y_tz$ from $F$ as well as the edges between clique vertices of the triangles $uzy_t$ and $zy_tv$ of $G+F$'s rib linking a vertex which has no $P$-side and one on $P$-side $2$ in $G$.
-We then add the edge $uv$ and fill back the cliques in a compatible way with respect to the new triangles $uzv$ and $uy_tv$.
-The whole process may be represented as follows:
+We describe a process modifying $F$ to remove $z$ from $y_t$'s neighbours.
+Remove $y_tz$ from $F$ as well as the edges between clique vertices of the triangles $uzy_t$ and $zy_tv$ of $G+F$'s rib connecting a vertex on no $P$-side and one on $P$-side $2$ in $G$.
+Add the edge $uv$ and fill back the cliques in a compatible way with respect to the new triangles $uzv$ and $uy_tv$.
+The whole process is represented as follows:

-In this figure, the grey loops are the clique vertices that have no $P$-sides in $G$, and the blue thick arcs the ones that have $P$-side $2$ in $G$.
+In this figure, the grey loops are the clique vertices on no $P$-sides in $G$, and the blue thick arcs the ones that have $P$-side $2$ in $G$.

 The graph obtained at the end of this process is a web.
 Its rib is induced by the same vertices as the rib of $G+F$.
-The only issue could be that $uv$ were already an edge in $G+F$.
+The only possible issue would be that $uv$ is already an edge in $G+F$.
 That cannot be as then in the drawing of $G+F$ fixed above, $uvy_t$ would have been a triangle of the rib while not being an inner face.

-We perform a case analysis depending on which $P$-sides in $G$ the inner vertices of $Q$ are on.

-If all inner vertices of $Q$ are on $P$-side $2$ in $G$, then after applying the process above $|Q|-2$ times, we get a web containing $G$ as well as the edge $y_jy_{t'}$, proving its safeness.
+We distinguish several cases depending on which $P$-sides in $G$ the inner vertices of $Q$ are on.
+In the first case, we are able to remove edges in a way close to the illustration provided above, and hence we obtain that $y_jy_t'$ is safe.
+In the second case, more edges needs to be removed to prove that $y_jy_{t''}$ is safe for $t''\ge t'$. \begin{itemize} \item \textbf{All the inner vertices of $Q$ are on $P$-side $2$ in $G$;} after applying the process above $|Q|-2$ times, we get a web containing $G$ as well as the edge $y_jy_{t'}$, proving its safeness.
 In this web the path $P'y_jy_{t'}P'$ is smaller in length than $P'$ allowing us to conclude by induction hypothesis.

-Otherwise, some inner vertex of $Q$ has no $P$-side in $G$.
-By applying the process above repeatedly, we can assume that all inner vertices of $Q$ have no $P$-side in $G$.
+\item \textbf{There exists an inner vertex of $Q$ on no $P$-side in $G$;} by applying the process above repeatedly, we can assume that all inner vertices of $Q$ have no $P$-side in $G$.

-Consider $H$ the subgraph of $G+F$ induced by the vertices that are $C\cup P'$-connected to $y_t$, on $P'$-side $2$ in $G+F$, as well as on no $P$-side in $G$.
+Consider $H$ the maximal (with regard to vertex sets inclusion) connected subgraph of $G+F$ induced by the vertices that are $C\cup P'$-connected to $y_t$, on $P'$-side $2$ in $G+F$, as well as on no $P$-side in $G$.
 All inner vertices of $Q$ are in $H$.
-This ensures that $H$ is connected.